 - note how the leftmost region with the missing shading is highlighted too, indicating they are the same feature

-#4 Updated by neteler-itc-it - almost 14 years ago
+#4 Updated by neteler-itc-it - over 17 years ago

 I have the same problem (or a similar one), see